haikyuu/perfect-stack/README.md

 If you add some tailwindcss classes, make sure you run `npm run tailwind` to build the css file or run `npm start` to watch on the changes

 # Done
+- ✅ All CRM features
   - Login
   - Manage Organizations
     -  Create
     -  Update
     -  Delete (soft deletes)
     -  Restore
     - Search and filter
+  - Manage Users (with file upload)
+  - Manage Contacts
 # Roadmap
-- [ ] Complete Ping CRM functionality
-  - [ ] Manage Contacts
-  - [ ] Manage users (contains file upload)
-- [ ] Polish the API of inertia adapter for Imba
+- [ ] Polish the API of inertia adapter for Imba and publish to npm
-- [ ] Extract useful Imba components (e.g: portal)
-- [ ] Polish the API of inertia express adapter
+- [ ] Polish the API of inertia express adapter and publish to npm
-- [ ] Add unit tests
-- [ ] Add integration tests
+- [ ] Add some tests
 - [ ] Deploy to the cloud

 # License